TheRedSock/sarpsborg-kammerkor/README.md

-This is a website developed for Sarpsborg Kammerkor (Sarpsborg Chamber Choir).
+This is an experimental website developed for Sarpsborg Kammerkor (Not a paid job, just for fun and experience).
-(Still under development, will add URL link when deployed.)
+(Still under development and on hold at the moment, will add URL link if it gets deployed.)

 ## Technologies